 Pipes must not be installed in direct contact with metal roofs.
-Where it is necessary to run piping across a metal roof, it must be fixed above the roof and surrounded with a weatherproof insulation.
+Where it is necessary to run piping across a metal roof, it must be fixed above the roof and surrounded with weatherproof insulation of a minimum thickness given in AS/NZS 3500.4.
 The insulation must be UV resistant if exposed.
 The insulation is to assist in freeze protection and to protect the metal roof against corrosion by water runoff over the copper pipe.
 Consideration should be made for thermal expansion and contraction of the roof material.